 - In a Taxi B-Story, Alex sees a man whip his Great Dane as he's about to get out of the cab.
 Once the man gets out of the cab, Alex speeds away with the dog.
 Later in the garage the man comes back with a policeman in tow demanding his dog back.
 They do the standard bit of Alex on one side and the man on the other both calling to get the dog to come to them.
 After a few minutes the dog goes over to the man...and attacks him.

 - One episode of CSI: Crime Scene Investigation had two victims: one killed by gun and another killed by dog bites to the neck.
 The investigation of evidence showed that the two victims were husband and wife, and they were getting a divorce.
 They were arguing over who'd get 'custody' of their pet dog.
 The female victim had bacon grease under her fingernails to lure the dog to her side.
 How did they die?
 The husband got a similar dog to replace the first dog.
 The wife found out and shot him.
-The gun shot scared the new dog and attacked the woman, killing her.
+The gun shot scared the new dog (due to him being abused) and attacked the woman, killing her.

 - Parodied at the end of Castle, where Castle and Beckett were sharing the duties of taking care of the dog of the Victim of the Week.
 At the end, neither can bear to part with him, so the standard Dog Fight ensues, and the dog goes to...the freshly-cleared celebutante suspect, who already has a handbag chihuahua of her own.